CPSC-455-Summer-2022/WixHub_Project_S22/README.md

 - Profile linking and grouping between multiple individuals/parties looking to travel together ⛔
 - Direct booking capabilities through external booking site APIs (viability tbd) ⛔

-### Minimal Requirements Breakdown *(still expanding)*
+### Requirements Breakdown
 1. Simple modern design and easy to use interface
-    - Select colour palette
+    - Select colour palette ✅
-    - Frame mockups in Figma
+    - Frame mockups in Figma ✅
-    - Establish wireframing and navigation in Figma
+    - Establish wireframing and navigation in Figma ✅
-    - Select React boilerplate
+    - Select React boilerplate ✅
-    - Create main/welcome page
+    - Create main/welcome page ✅
-    - Create Navbar
+    - Create Navbar ✅
-    - Create About page
+    - Create About page ✅
-    - Create matched destination page
+    - Create matched destination page ✅
-    - Add in navigation
+    - Add in navigation ✅
-    - Test and receive feedback from friends and family on UX
+    - Test and receive feedback from friends and family on UX ✅
+    - Sign-In/Sign-Up Process Made ✅
+    - User Profile Questionaire ✅
+    - Website Responsiveness ✅
+    - Account Settings Page ✅
 2. Straightforward and comprehensive profile creation
-    - Establish series of questions
+    - Establish series of questions ✅
-    - Frame mockups in Figma
+    - Frame mockups in Figma ✅
-    - Storing user information in database (setting up MongoDB and the necessary queries)
+    - Storing user information in database (setting up MongoDB and the necessary queries) ✅
 3. Vacation Destination matching to user profile
-    - Establish a set series of destinations
+    - Establish a set series of destinations ✅
-    - Create a mapping of question responses to vacation destinations
+    - Create a mapping of question responses to vacation destinations ✅
-    - Python script for webscraping data from vacation destination wikipedia pages
+    - Python script for webscraping data from vacation destination wikipedia pages ⛔
-    - Storing vacation destinations with large text scraped from wikipedia page for sentiment analysis (setting up MongoDB and the necessary queries)
+4. Server
+    - Comprehensive document schema for Users, Destinations and Questions ✅
+    - Effective error handling ✅
+    - Clear and concise endpoint documentation ✅
+    - Algorithm for destination matching to use within the destination recommendation endpoint ✅

 ## Technical Architecture
 Description on how tech from Units 1-5 are implemented within our application.